apollographql/gatsby-theme-apollo/packages/gatsby-theme-apollo-docs/README.md

 mv public static
 ```

 You'll also need to edit the _docs_ directory's _.gitignore_ to reflect this change.
-This will typically look like this:
+You'll want to ignore the entire _public_ directory, as well as the _.cache_ directory.
+These changes will typically look like this:

 ```
   public/*